-Just so we’re on track here, allow me to take each of the points in that sentence and further explain them:
+Just so we’re on track here, allow me to take each of the points in the definition of leadership and further explain them:

 “The choices we make …” Virtually all behaviors are choices.
 We make choices every day.
 You and I choose to be productive, choose to be satisfied, or choose to be effective.
 Likewise we choose to be angry, choose to be unmotivated or choose to be ineffective.
 We cannot escape the personal accountability inherent in producing the results we find in our lives.
 We can deny it, yet, we cannot escape it.

 “Blame” is the stuff of toddlers and adolescents.
 Acceptance of the consequences of one’s choices is what adults do.